Conventional wisdom in the last ten or fifteen years has embraced

-years has embraced the notion that virtually every form of distress signals mental disorder.
-The evidence, though, just isn't
+the notion that virtually every form of distress signals mental disorder.
+That's probably a mistake; the scientific evidence

-When we’re distressed, and we’ve tried everything we know to no avail, we might have
+When we’re distressed, and we’ve tried everything we know to no avail, we might need

 A counselor provides an “auxiliary mind,” so to speak.
 An alter ego.
 Someone to bring to